PMGH/oauth2-test-provider/README.md

-## WIP
+## Workflow (HTML)
-- When trying to access the Consumer application (localhost:3001) for the first time the user should be redirected to the sign in page of the Provider application (localhost:3000/users/sign_in)
+- When trying to access the Consumer app (localhost:3001) for the first time the user should be redirected to the sign in page of the Provider app (localhost:3000/users/sign_in)
-- Once signed in they should be presented with the Authorization request (localhost:3000/oauth/authorize?).
+- Once signed in they should be presented with the Authorization request (at localhost:3000/oauth/authorize) with Authorize and Deny buttons.
 The url should contain the following query params:

-- client_id - the Consumer application id found on the http://localhost:3000/oauth/applications/:id page
+- client_id - the Consumer app id found on the http://localhost:3000/oauth/applications/:id page
-- redirect_uri - the Consumer application callback uri found on the http://localhost:3000/oauth/applications/:id page e.g. http://localhost:3001/auth/doorkeeper/callback
+- redirect_uri - the Consumer app callback uri found on the http://localhost:3000/oauth/applications/:id page e.g. http://localhost:3001/auth/doorkeeper/callback
 - response_code=code  - expects an authorization code to be returned

 For example:

 `http://localhost:3000/oauth/authorize?client_id=YOUR_CLIENT_ID&redirect_uri=urn:ietf:wg:oauth:2.0:oob&response_type=code`

+- Once authorized the user will be provided an authentication code that the Provider app exchanges for an access_token.
+- Redirect to the Consumer app that they initially tried to access.
+- The Consumer app adds an access_token cookie that allows the user access for as long as the token is valid.
+- Token expiry is determined by the Provider app (the issuer) in the doorkeeper.rb file.

-## API Journey
+## API Journey (JSON)

-**Get an access_token**
+**Get an access_token** (using Postman)
-This can be done using Postman.
 - Create a new POST request
 - Navigate to the Authorization tab
 - Set 'Add authorization data to' to Request Headers
 - Select the Get Access Token button
-- Set the necessary Headers and Request Token e.g.
+- Set the necessary Headers e.g.

 ```
 Token Name:           Consumer Access Token